Information was great, exercise active demonstration was great! I LOVE the posterior chain and the functionality of feet! Great teacher!

 Help Clients Successfully Transition from Physical Therapy to Full Activity

 How many of your clients have aches, pains or diagnosed injuries?
 Understanding how to properly progress a client to full activity is imperative for personal trainers.
-Recorded live at IDEA World 2019 and taught by Lauren Shroyer, MS, ATC, ACE Senior Director of Product Development, this introductory course on orthopedic exercise will teach you the anatomy and biomechanics of the lower body kinetic chain and how to apply and progress lower-extremity exercises to improve efficiency, decrease pain and more effectively meet your client’s needs and goals.
+Taught by Lauren Shroyer, MS, ATC, ACE Senior Director of Product Development, this introductory course on orthopedic exercise will teach you the anatomy and biomechanics of the lower body kinetic chain and how to apply and progress lower-extremity exercises to improve efficiency, decrease pain and more effectively meet your client’s needs and goals.

 You will learn: